 _Atomic H5P_mt_active_thread_count_t thrd;

-_Atomic H5P_mt_list_sptr_t fl_next;
+_Atomic H5P_mt_list_sptr_t fl_next; /* Stats: */ } H5P_mt_list_t;

-The second addresses the increased memory footprint, at the cost of a semantic change in the public API.The notion of optimizing skip lists out of property lists has been under discussion for some time.
-The basic idea has been to put all the properties in a property list or property list class into an array sorted by name, and then use a binary search on a sorted list for look-ups.
-While requires reallocating the array for property insertions, that operation is rare, and the cost would be amortized across the lookups.

-Option 1

-Conceptually, the idea is to make each property list class and property list self-contained – thus avoiding the need to access more than one structure or obtain more than one lock.
-This has the advantage of avoiding the necessity of versioning property list classes, as all relevant information is copied into the property list class.In this section, we list all public H5P API calls.
+Public API Function Outlines

+In this section, we list all public H5P API calls.
 Ideally, we would outline the necessary processing for each call in the context of the new design.
 However, for schedule reasons, the current version only includes outlines for a representative sample of those calls that involve non-trivial operations on the property list class and/or property list data structures.

 At first glance, this would seem redundant, as the current implementations of these functions are discussed in considerable detail in Appendix 1.
 However, as we are re-writing the property list code, it is necessary to review all of these functions to verify that the new design will allow us to implement the existing functionality, and to outline the implementation of these functions in the context of the revised data structures.
 This section and the subsequent section on internal H5P API calls serves this function.